junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 <br>

-The fact is, the emotions *do* get transmitted into the Empty like a laser beam, shining bright into the corner where the sleeping angel lies.
+The fact is, the emotions *do* get transmitted into the Empty like a laser beam, shining brightly into the corner where the sleeping angel lies.

 "Cas."
 Dean's voice knocks at his temple.